-sion, and preconception and pregnancy care.
-All members of the Professional Practice Committee are required to disclose potential conflicts of interest to the American Diabetes Association.
+diatric endocrinology, epidemiology, and public health, lipid research, hypertension, and preconception and pregnancy care.
+All members of the Professional Practice Committee are required to disclose potential conflicts of interest (listed below).

 Grading of scientific evidence.
 There has been considerable evolution in the evaluation of scientific evidence and in the development of evidence-based guidelines since the ADA first began publishing practice guidelines.
 Accordingly, we developed a classification system to grade the quality of scientific evidence supporting ADA recommendations for all new and revised ADA position statements.